RECENT WORK IN PAINTING (A SELECTION)

 In the case of Ofill, Pictures In Motion could be defined as the painter’s interpretation of what would be moving photographs.
 His work, since 2009, concerns the metropolis of New York, where the project was first created.
 It also explores both, philosophical and anthropological aspects of the urban life and its inhabitants.

-Ofill’s Pictures In Motion consist of fragments of urban life and real time, encapsulated in a single moving photograph that is executed in loop mode, finally presented as a work of art: the type of work that belongs to video art.
+Ofill’s Pictures in Motion consists of fragments of urban and real-time life encapsulated in a single moving photograph (without sound, mainly) that is executed in loop mode and is presented at most as a moving art picture; Except in some cases where the work allows its screening.

-INPORTANT: The following excerpts are not fictitious examples of the original moving pictures.
+INPORTANT: The following excerpts are not fictitious examples of the original works.
 For better image quality, information about existing editions or for any other concerns, please contact us.

 “The audiovisual work that he presents, ‘Looking For Abstraction (At The Jungle)’ is an atypical publicity of New York City, which invites it to become shade and rain to travel through it.
 The city turned into art: the Real Estate is here the actual state in which the artist’s pictorial visions become habitable.”